systelab/cpp-sftp-adapter/README.md

 * **SFTPCannotRenameRemoteFileException**: The file could not be renamed in the server
 ---

-    virtual void close()
+    void close()
 Closes the connection.
 After calling this function any call to isConnected() will return false.

 ---

 ## SftpLibsshAdapter
-The implementation using libssh, implements these two interfaces through the SFTPClient and SFTPConnection classes.
+The implementation using libssh (https://www.libssh.org/), implements these two interfaces through the SFTPClient and SFTPConnection classes.

 ## Usage
 To establish a connection with an SFTP server, instantiate the SFTPClient class and call the connect method to obtain a pointer to an instance of the connection.